 Drill this into your brain so that you don’t have to think about it.

 2. Forget the Throttle

 All you need to do with the throttle is engage it at the lowest setting.
 Consider putting a sock or plastic cup over it to remind you of this rule.
 The reason to forget the throttle is that it has little to do with getting you next to the dock, as you will see in the next step.

 3. Alternate Between Forward and Reverse

 Pull your boat parallel to and a few feet from the dock.
 Yes, you want your boat parallel to the dock—not angled into it.

 Next, turn your helm all the way away from the dock.
 If the dock is to starboard, turn the wheel to port.
-If the dock is to port, turn the wheel to starboad.
+If the dock is to port, turn the wheel to starboard.

 Next, put it in forward and slowly say “forward one thousand” then put it in neutral.
 Immediately put it in reverse and say “reverse one thousand” then put it in neutral again.
 Repeat this simple maneuver until you gently move the boat in line with the slip.

-You will notice an amazing thing; the boat appears to be pushed at the dock by some invisible hand.
+You will notice an amazing thing; the boat appears to be pushed toward the dock by some invisible hand.
 The short bursts of forward and reverse make for a smooth approach.

 Docking Tips and Techniques for Windy Conditions